 Freemasonry uses building analogies to teach members how to lead productive lives that benefit the communities that they live in.
 In the medieval era, stonemasons wore aprons and gloves to protect themselves while working on shaping rough pieces of stone, but in today’s society Freemasons meet to build friendships and communities rather than cathedrals and castles.

-For Freemasons, there are four important values that help define their path through life: Integrity, Friendship, Respect and Charity.
+For Freemasons, there are four important values that help define their path through life: Integrity, Friendship, Respect and Service.
 In today’s world filled with uncertainty, these principles ring as true now as they have at any point in the organisation’s history.

 Freemasons are focused on building themselves as people of integrity, and membership provides the structure to help achieve that goal.
 Being a Freemason gives members a sense of purpose, supporting and guiding them on their journey through life.
 Collectively, members are bonded through an understanding of unity and equitability – principles fundamental to Freemasonry.